Paying your rent

 Most tenants on Housing Benefit agree to it being paid directly to us to eliminate any delay in payment and avoid rent arrears.

 Please note that if you claim housing benefit to help pay your rent you may be affected by changes from April 2013.
 The changes mean that some people will get less housing benefit than they did before.
-Find out more by reading this leaflet giving more details about housing benefit changes.

 At Monson House